“Is it worth it?”

 Why are these views worth suffering for?
 Why put in the extra effort for the solitude and silence of the mountains?
-There are easier routes to take and in Peru, they’re often spectacular as well.
+There are easier routes to take and in Peru they’re often spectacular as well.
 So why do it?

 It all started in Huaraz, which I returned to after a very relaxing 10 days traveling around southern Peru with my parents.
 I slept on comfy beds in nice hotels and ate amazing food at great restaurants.
-It was a very nice change of pace from the previous 4.5 months of travel, eating mostly the basic local food, which is generally decent but almost never great; and sleeping in a tent or in a cheap hotel with old mattresses, and peeling walls.
+It was a very nice change of pace from the previous 4.5 months of travel, eating mostly the basic local food, which is generally decent but almost never great; and sleeping in a tent or in a cheap hotel with old mattresses and peeling walls.

 It took me two days to leave Huaraz and resume my journey south.
-I left a little later than planned, some last minute bike maintenance delaying my departure.
+I left a little later than planned, some last minute bike maintenance delaying my departure another morning.
 Still, with a relatively easy day planned, I wasn’t too worried.
 I rode south on the 3N highway, cruising uphill slowly to get my legs back after two weeks off the bike.
 It was a dull, gradual climb through the usual farmland and small towns until I reached the turnoff to the Pastoruri Glacier.
 No sooner than I did, it started raining – and raining hard.

-I reached the entrance to Huascaran National Park a little after 5 p.m. and the park wardens let me camper under the awning of the visitor centre, saving me from setting up my tent in the rain.
+I reached the entrance to Huascaran National Park a little after 5 p.m. and the wardens let me camper under the awning of the visitor centre, saving me from setting up my tent in the rain.
 I found a little nook that was the exact length as my sleeping pad and settled in for the night, cooking up a meal of veggies and quinoa.

 The next morning I set off towards the glacier and the 4,800 metre pass that awaited.
 A bright sun slowly burned off the clouds, revealing the yellow fields and snow-capped mountains above them.
-I rode past fields of puya raimondii – huge bromeliads that are relatives of the pineapple and only found at high elevations in the Andes.
+I rode past fields of puya raimondii – huge bromeliads that are relatives of the pineapple (but many times bigger) and only found at high elevations in the Andes.
 The ascent was gradual and I reached the visitor centre for the glacier in a few hours.

 The Pastoruri Glacier is held up as a symbol of climate change, with the trail to it lined with reminders of how far its shrunk in the past decades.
 Back in the day, locals would drive up and go skiing and snowboarding on it.
-Now, they expect it to disappear within a few years.
+Now, they expect the glacier to disappear within a few years.
 The trail loops up and down past a small lake and you can walk right to the face of the glacier.
 I, on the other hand, was not feeling it, and I turned around half way, knowing I still had a long way to bike today.
 I was heading back down the trail as the hordes of day trippers from Huaraz were heading up.

 I felt a lot better the next day when I left to cycle the east side of the Huayhuash circuit.
 The Huayhuash is regarded as one of the premier alpine treks in the world and months ago, while plotting out my trip back in Revelstoke, I scouted out a route through the eastern portion on Google Earth that looked fairly rideable.
 I then found a GPS track by Dan and Gina of Fatcycling.com, who had actually ridden the route I laid out several years ago, so I knew it was doable.
-This was long before I realized how hard it was to ride a loaded touring on rough single track above 4,000 metres.
+This was long before I realized how hard it was (read: impossible) to ride a loaded touring bike on rough single track above 4,000 metres.